THE GRANVILLE HOTEL IS A UNIQUE BOUTIQUE MANOR-STYLE FAMILY RUN HOTEL.

 Thomas Francis Meagher went on to become Secretary to the territory and Governor of Montana.
 He was a Pall Bearer at Abraham Lincoln’s Funeral and was originator and designer of our National Irish Tricolour, which was first flown in Waterford in 1848.

-The Hotel was also the headquarters for the first public transport system in Ireland established by Charles Bianconi and has been host to many other famous historical and political figures, including Charles Stewart Parnell, Daniel O’Connor and Lord Frederick Roberts.
+The Hotel was also the headquarters for the first public transport system in Ireland established by Charles Bianconi and has been host to many other famous historical and political figures, including Charles Stewart Parnell, Daniel O’Connell and Lord Frederick Roberts.

 The hotel was purchased in 1979 by Liam and Ann Cusack and restored to it’s former gracious grandeur, combining modern comfort with olde worlde charm and elegance.